SoftFever/OrcaSlicer/doc/Localization_guide.md

 https://github.com/prusa3d/PrusaSlicer/tree/master/resources/localization
 2. Open this file in PoEdit as "Edit a translation"
 3. Apply your corrections to the translation
-4. Push changed PrusaSlicer.po and PrusaSlicer.mo (will create automatically after saving of PrusaSlicer.po in PoEdit) back to to the enter folder.
+4. Push changed PrusaSlicer.po and PrusaSlicer.mo (will create automatically after saving of PrusaSlicer.po in PoEdit) into the original folder.

 ### Scenario 2.
 How do I add a new language support
 1. Get file PrusaSlicer.pot here :